markwolfeman/ist653/assignments/meetyourclassmates.markdown

 - [Using the forum "Meet Your Classmates" on the Discussion Board](https://blackboard.albany.edu/webapps/discussionboard/do/forum?action=list_threads&course_id=_152788_1&nav=discussion_board_entry&conf_id=_250248_1&forum_id=_515859_1), create a thread that gives information about yourself.
 If you want to post a picture or links related to the questions below, please do.
 Type your favorite color in the thread header.

-- What is you favorite novel or graphic novel?
+- What is your favorite novel or graphic novel?

 - If you were hired as the new CEO of Amazon, what might you change about your business?
 Like their cloud to doorstep practices?
 New ideas?
 Better technology for the underserved?